jedwed/trainee-squid-game-activity/README.md

 Instructions are in src/components/TrafficLight.js

-### Implemented solution
+### Working solution

-To see the implemented solution checkout https://jedwed.github.io/trainee-squid-game-activity/
+To see what a working solution should look like checkout https://jedwed.github.io/trainee-squid-game-activity/